vitorhugo-peixoto/CAPSTONE-Stock-Price-with-ML/README.md

 2. Acquire historical stock price data – this is will make up the dependent variable, or label (what we are trying to predict).
 3. Preprocess data
 4. Use a machine learning model to learn from the data
+5. Predict the forecasted priced and compare to original prices
-5. Backtest the performance of the machine learning model
+6. Measure the accuracy of the model
-6. Acquire current fundamental data
-7. Generate predictions from current fundamental data

 This is a very generalised overview, but in principle this is all you need to build a fundamentals-based ML stock predictor.